-Antarctica’s largest lake: Hidden under a large layer of ice is Lake Vostok, that is about the size of Lake Ontario.
+Antarctica’s largest lake: Hidden under a large layer of ice is Lake Vostok, which is about the size of Lake Ontario.
 It is a pristine freshwater lake buried beneath 2.5 miles (3.7 kilometers) of solid Ice.

 Antarctica’s lake that never freezes: East Antarctica has a lake that is so salty that it never completely freezes.
 The lake’s levels of salt are 10 times higher than the ocean which makes the waters one of the least productive ecosystems in the world.
-With high salt levels, that means even with a water temperature as low as -4 F, it will remain unfrozen.
+With high salt levels, that means even with water temperature as low as -4 F, it will remain unfrozen.

 The Largest Desert on Earth: The Antarctic Polar Desert is about 5.5 million square miles and has not received rain or snow in 2 million years.

 Antarctica has huge sand dunes: Antarctica’s largest sand dune is 230 feet (70 meters) high and more than 650 feet (200 meters) wide and is located in the McMurdo Dry Valleys.

 Least diverse habitats on Earth: The soils in most of the extreme-cold deserts of Antarctica are the least diverse habitats on Earth.

 Antarctica is a barren land: There are no trees or shrubs on Antarctica.
 There are only two species of flowering plants (Antarctic hair grass and Antarctic pearl wart) that are found on some of Antarctica’s surrounding islands and on the Antarctic Peninsula.